rossberg/camp/README.txt

 Other useful playlist actions:

-* Cut/Copy/Paste key shortcuts: Copy entries between playlist and clipboard.
+* Cut/Copy/Paste key short-cuts: Copy entries between playlist and clipboard.
   This allows both exporting and importing playlist fragments as text or transferring between playlists (e.g., in the Library).